 According to data in the draft Public Spaces Master Plan, Arlington’s public space system is comprised of 1,859 acres of County and non-County owned land.
 This includes 147 County-owned parks covering 925 acres as well as lands managed by NOVA Parks and the National Park Service.

 What portion of that inventory is taken up by fields?
 A full-sized soccer field takes up about 2.5 acres.
 A high-school baseball field takes up about 3.6 acres.
-If all fields in Arlington were of this size, the fields would take up close to 300 acres, or not quite 16% of total park land (mind you—used by more than 24,700 participants).
-But most fields are smaller than this, so the total acreage occupied by sports fields may be closer to 12 or 13%.
+If all fields in Arlington were of this size, the fields would take up close to 111 acres, or roughly 6% of total park land (mind you—used by more than 24,700 participants).
+But most fields are smaller than this, so the total acreage occupied by sports fields may be less than 6%.

 Moreover, due to recent policy changes, the majority of Arlington’s fields are open for drop-in use by residents whenever they are not being used by permitted users during their seasons.